Background

 If you want a GLC, then it's probable that this is what you think it should look like.
 As with the previous model, this second generation GLC Coupe differs from the conventional GLC SUV with a sloping rear roof line flowing into a liftback-style tailgate.
 It's a slightly more upright thing now though, standing 55mm higher than the original.
 It's also 31mm longer (4,763mm long), with tauter surfacing, more pronounced feature lines and bigger wheel sizes.
 The contoured bonnet flows into a larger grille flanked by shapelier LED headlights.
 The tail lamps are redesigned too and there's a chromed lower valance with an integrated diffuser incorporating twin tailpipes.

 Inside at the front, it's of course the same as the ordinary MK2 GLC, which means higher quality materials, a more up-market dashboard, re-styled vents, a smarter steering wheel, a 12.3-inch instrument display and an 11.9-inch portrait-orientated centre screen.
 The extra roof height and 15mm of extra wheelbase length help the rear cabin.
 The bench slides back and forth too, which aids cargo flexibility.
-And out back, the boot is 45-litres bigger at 545-litres with the conventional models (55-litres less than the GLC SUV); it's 390-litres for the GLC Coupe PHEVs.
+And out back, the boot is 45-litres bigger at 545-litres with the conventional models (55-litres less than the GLC SUV); it's 390-litres for the GLC Coupe PHEV.
 Fold the rear bench and there's 1,490-litres with a conventionally-engined GLC Coupe - or 1,335-litres if it's a PHEV.

 Market and Model